AgentA/B: Automated and Scalable Web A/BTesting with Interactive LLM Agents

 After all agents complete their interactions with the assigned web environments, \systemname transitions to the result analysis stage.
 The \textbf{Post-Testing Analysis Module} is responsible for aggregating, interpreting, and presenting agent behaviors in a form that supports A/B-style experimental comparison.
 The output of this module serves as the primary feedback surface for the system user.
 Each agent session produces a fine-grained action trace that includes the full sequence of interactions, timestamps, webpage states, executed actions, intermediate rationales (when available), and final outcomes.
 These logs are collected asynchronously during the simulation and stored in a structured format.
 Upon session termination, the analysis module aggregates these records across both the control and treatment groups to extract comparative metrics and visualize key behavioral dynamics.

 The\textbf{ post-test analysis} module outputs summary statistics such as actions per session, session duration (in steps and time), and purchase completion rate.
 Researchers can also examine detailed behaviors (e.g., search or click filter usage) and compare them across A/B condition variants.
 The system supports stratified analysis by agent demographics or personas to identify subgroup differences.
-It automatically computes effect sizes (e.g., absolute/relative changes in conversion-like behaviors) to aid interpretation.
 For instance, when testing redesigned filters, the system can reveal whether agents refined searches more, completed tasks faster, and purchased more, which offers early insights on usability and adoption risks before live deployment.

 Finally, \systemname maintains compatibility with external analytics pipelines.
-The result logs (in .JSON and .XSL) are exported in a format compatible with common data science tools, enabling downstream statistical modeling, significance testing, or integration with traditional A/B testing dashboards.
+The result logs (in .JSON and .XLS) are exported in a format compatible with common data science tools, enabling downstream statistical modeling, significance testing, or integration with traditional A/B testing dashboards.
 Users can use \systemname to analyze thousands of simulated interaction session results into actionable insights for interface evaluation.

 This pipeline allows \systemname to support fully automated LLM-agent-web interactions at scale under various environment configurations.
 A single experimental run can involve hundreds or thousands of sessions distributed across different personas and design conditions, all executed without any human intervention.